|Discovered by||William Hyde Wollaston|

 - It can form several salts and also form different compounds.

-- A special feature of Palladium is that it absorbs hydrogen to a great extent (nearly 900 times of its own volume).
+- A special feature of Palladium is that it absorbs hydrogen to a great extent (nearly 900 times its own volume).